Resisting word wars: Incarnation means winning the right to be heard

 Winning the right to be heard

 By now, I think we are all accustomed to demanding our right to be heard and have forgotten the prerequisites for getting heard.
 We rely on our protected free speech even though people can’t rely on our moral behavior, that’s in our protected privacy.
 It is a recipe for miscommunication.
 The new rules seem to be: “I can be as mean as I want and others should not take that personally, since we’re just talking.”
 I hope you have not witnessed a Twitter war or had some Facebook opponent try to take you out.
 But it happens.
-They exercise their right to divide people up in honor of their quest for a moment of empowering assertion; but it isn’t personal.
+They exercise their right to divide people up in honor of their quest for a moment of empowering assertion; but “it isn’t personal.”

 Everything is personal.
 We’re all related at some level.
 I still think I need to win the right to be heard.”
 No one trusts what we say before they trust who we are.
-We often talk about “incarnational mission” around Circle of Hope.
+We often talk about “incarnational mission” in our church.
 “Incarnational” has become a a buzz word among Christians these days, but incarnation has been God’s missional methodology from the moment Jesus was born of a woman.
-A purposeful life that is, by nature, incarnational is not difficult to imagine, if one is looking at what Jesus does and not just what he says.
+A purposeful life that is, by nature, incarnational is not difficult to imagine, especially if you look at what Jesus does and not just what he says.
 God got a hearing by becoming one of us, and continues to guide us as one who “comes alongside” in the Holy Spirit.

 I learned about winning the right to be heard as a freshman in college.
 I kind of bumped in to Jesus humbly trying to get me to listen to him as I was discovering the need to win the right to be heard by my new friends.
 I had basically deserted my pulpit-centered Baptist church as a senior in high school as I wandered around in the wilderness of depression and doubt.
 I came out on the other side having met God in significant ways.
 I was so motivated that I decided to introduce myself to my dorm hall as a Christian.
 I did this in ways that make me cringe a bit now, but they turned out to be strangely effective methods.
 People became Christians.
 I was not a good missionary, but the fact that I existed was weird enough to get some attention.
-I had no method but to be who I was; that was all I really knew how to do.
+I had no method but to be who I was, since that was all I really knew how to do.

 I had no pulpit, and what I did say was not particularly impressive.
 But I did exist.
 I did not hide who I was.
 I was an incarnation, which is the essence of evangelism.
 This experience at an impressionable age solidified a truth in me that has stuck with me my whole life: God can use anyone.
 It also helped me understand that being relatively normal is the best way to deliver the extraordinary.
 God became a regular human in Jesus, born of a wonderful, but relatively typical woman and the impact was extraordinary.